FeatureBaseDB/featurebase/docs/query-language.md

 The optional `filter` argument takes any type of `Row` query (e.g. Row, Union, Intersect, etc.) which will be intersected with each result prior to returning the count.
-This is analagous to a WHERE clause applied to a relational GROUP BY query.
+This is analogous to a WHERE clause applied to a relational GROUP BY query.

 The optional `limit` argument limits the number of results returned.
 The results